Weald-Creative/Kairos-SDK-iOS/README.md

 ## Authenticate

 Before you can make API calls you'll need to authenticate via your appId and appKey (You only need to do this once).
-Use this method to set your appId and appKey:
+Paste your **App Id** and **App Key** into this method:

 ```
 [KairosSDK initWithAppId:@"appID" appKey:@"appKey"];